 While there wasn’t an easy road and the consolidation isn’t over with, my take is the owner groups who got on board are glad they did.
 They are achieving scale in their business models and having to chart their future in different ways.

-Some owners decided not to get bigger through acquisitions or sell their operation.
+Some owners decided not to get bigger through acquisitions or sell their operations.
 They’re carving out a niche and competing against large complexes despite many who said that they couldn’t survive.
-Inguniety, personal service, and dedication to the customer is prevailing.
+Inguniety, personal service, and dedication to the customer are prevailing.

 There are also others who became causalities as they strived to remain relevant and lead in a rapidly changing market.